toasttab/pre-commit-hooks/README.md

 ## Usage

-In a repo, create a `.pre-commit-config.yaml` file at the root of the repo.
-Then, reference this repo, the revision of the repo you want to use, and any hooks you want to use.
+Create a `.pre-commit-config.yaml` file at the root of a repo, then reference this hook repo, the revision of the hook repo you want to use, and any hooks you want to use.

 An example: